ShadowNate/MISETranslator/README.md

 * The path to the ORIGINAL pak file.
 Do not point to a modified pak file here.
 * The path to the (sandbox) folder of extracted files.

-If the repacker finishes successfully a modded.pak file will be created in the same folder with the translator tool.
+If the repacker completes its task successfully, a modded.pak file will be created in the same folder with the translator tool.
 Copy this file to the game's installation directory and rename it appropriately (monkey1.pak or monkey2.pak).
 Keep a backup of the original pak file, just in case.